Galaxy Z Flip rumors: Hideaway hinge and $1,400 price takes aim at Motorola Razr

 Two days before Samsung's Unpacked event is set to kick off on Feb.
 11, the company teased its upcoming foldable flip phone in an ad that ran during the Oscars.
 The Z Flip, as the device is known to be called, marks the company doubling down on foldable phones.
-We've known since October that a foldable clamshell design was coming and for months, rumors, leaks and good old-fashioned speculation have formed a compelling look at phone, which had the possible code name of Galaxy Bloom.
+We've known since October that a foldable clamshell design is coming and for months, rumors, leaks and good old-fashioned speculation have formed a compelling look at the phone, possibly code named Galaxy Bloom.
 And as the days get closer to Samsung's event, the rumors and renders get juicier.
-There's already even a rumored fashion partnership brewing for it and a $5,000 case that you can buy.
+See: a rumored fashion partnership and a $5,000 case.
 (Here's how to watch Samsung's Unpacked when it kicks off.)

 The Galaxy Z Flip is likely to go down in history as the first foldable phone to introduce an ultra-thin glass screen that bends in half, a design element that promises to fix nearly every problem that befell early review units of the Galaxy Fold.